How Superannuation is Taxed

 Note that the actual rate of tax paid on fund earnings can be significantly lower than these figures suggest, as the fund may be able to claim tax deductions or credits.
 This is particularly in relation to funds with a significant investment in Australian equities which can claim franking credits in relation to dividends received.

-If you are aged 60 or over any withdrawal will usually be tax-free, although exceptions exist in relation to payments made from "untaxed" funds - usually Federal and State public service funds.
+If you are aged 60 or over any super withdrawal will usually be tax-free, although exceptions exist in relation to payments made from "untaxed" funds - usually Federal and State public service funds.
 If you are aged 55 to 59 at the time of payment you may be liable to pay tax; the tax-free component of your super payment attracts no tax but the taxable component is taxed at your marginal rate less an offset equivalent to 15% of the taxable portion of the payment - contact your tax advisor or super fund for more details.

-As with pension and income stream, if you are aged 60 or over any lump sum withdrawal will usually be tax-free, although exceptions exist in relation to payments made from "untaxed" funds, as above.
+As with pension and income streams, if you are aged 60 or over any lump sum withdrawal will usually be tax-free, although exceptions exist in relation to payments made from "untaxed" funds, as above.

 If you are withdrawing a lump sum from super before age 55, in special circumstances, the lump sum would be taxed at 22% (including 2% Medicare Levy) or your marginal tax rate, whichever is lower.

 This area can be complicated and you should arrange to have calculations made clearly indicating to the tax payable on any income stream or lump sum withdrawals prior to making any decisions.

 If you would like to arrange professional advice in relation to the above matters, please complete the Inquiry form below providing details and you will be contacted accordingly.
 You will receive a fee quotation in advance of any advice or services being provided.